IF YOU GO

 The walk will also allow attendees to see trees that are native to Delaware, such as the bald Cyprus, the pawpaw tree and the Virginia Pine.
 These trees can be used to teach people about the importance of native plants.

 "Native species really important," Yost said.
 "We'll definitely talk about the pawpaw tree that we have.
 It's food for the zebra swallow caterpillars.
 If you don't have the pawpaw, then you don't have any zebra caterpillars."

 Those who attend the nature walk will also get the chance to see and learn about some less common trees, such as the monkey puzzle.
 Its native habitat is the slopes of the Andes Mountains in Chile.
 It commonly grows to 80 feet tall in the wild and its branches are covered in sharp spikey leaves.
 Yost will also talk about the soapberry tree.
 The trees berries can produce suds and were used in soap throughout history.

-Page 2 of 2 - The walk will also help to teach people about the amount of diversity that there is amongst trees and shrubs.
+The walk will also help to teach people about the amount of diversity that there is amongst trees and shrubs.